-The following credit risk policies are described in Note 1 to the Consolidated Financial Statements included in our 2019 Annual Report on Form 10-K:
+The following credit risk policies are described in Note 1 to the Consolidated Financial Statements included in our 2020 Annual Report on Form 10-K:

 - a.
 Policy for determining past due or delinquency status - b.
 Policy for placing loans on nonaccrual status - c.
 Policy for returning loans to accrual status - d.
 Definition of and policy for identifying impaired loans - e.
-Description of the methodology that HBI uses to estimate its allowance for loan and lease losses f.
+Description of the methodology that HBI uses to estimate its allowance for loan and lease losses - f.
 Policy for charging-off uncollectible amounts.

 On January 1, 2020, Huntington adopted ASU 2016-13 Financial Instruments - Credit Losses (ASC Topic 326): Measurement of Credit Losses on Financial Instruments, which replaces the incurred loss methodology with an expected loss methodology that is referred to as the current expected credit loss ("CECL") methodology.
-Discussion of this change is presented in Note 5 - Allowance for Credit Losses in the 2020 Third Quarter Report on Form 10-Q.
+Discussion of this change is presented in Note 1 - Significant Accounting Policies - Allowance for Credit Losses and Note 6 - Allowance for Credit Losses in the 2020 Annual Report on Form 10-K.

-Discussion of HBI's credit risk management process is presented in the 2019 Annual Report on Form 10-K in the Credit Risk section of MD&A and updated in light of the impacts of COVID-19 in the 2020 Third Quarter Report on Form 10-Q.
+Discussion of HBI's credit risk management process is presented in the 2020 Annual Report on Form 10-K in the Credit Risk section of MD&A.